 After carefully considering the harms alleged by the Defendants, the Chancery Court determined that injunctive relief was in the best interest of the public.
 The court said, "It's in the public interest that each individual person's case be addressed independently and separately where the law dictates.
-The public is probably served, best served by careful review of each case" West v.
-Ray, No. 10-1675-I, Memorandum Opinion, p.17, attached as Attachment 8 to Mr. West's RULE 48 Motion.
+The public is probably served, best served by careful review of each case ....."
+West v.
+Ray, No. 10-1675-I, Memorandum Opinion, p.17, attached as Attachment 8 to Mr. West's RULE 9 Application.

 The Chancery court's finding in this regard is supported, notwithstanding the public interest in seeing it criminal laws enforced, because the public has no interest in seeing them enforced through violations of the highest laws of this State and this Country.
 Planned Parenthood Ass'n. of Cincinnati, Inc. v.
 City of Cincinnati, 822 F.2d 1390, 1400 (6th Cir.
 1987).
 See also Scott v.
 Roberts, 612 F.3d 1279, 1297 (11th Cir.
 2010) ("[T]he public, when the state is a party asserting harm, has no interest in enforcing an unconstitutional law.").
-The evidence proffered by Mr. West, if proven, establishes a violation of the Eighth and Fourteenth Amendments and Tennessee Constitution Article 1, §16.
-The public interest lies with a full resolution of Mr. West's claims was well-supported by the evidence.
-Defendants have long been on notice of evidence tending to prove that the lethal injection protocol has inflicted unnecessary pain and suffering.
-They could have rectified this situation before November 9, 2010, but chose instead to litigate and assert legal precedent that does not foreclose Mr. West's cause of action because of the unique facts of his case.
-Justice is served when the United States and Tennessee Constitutions are enforced, particularly where violations thereof would indisputably result in extreme and unnecessary pain.
-Planned Parenthood Ass'n of Cincinnati, Inc. v.
-City of Cincinnati, supra.
-Accordingly, the issuance of the injunction serves the interests of justice.
+The evidence proffered by Mr. West, if proven, establishes a violation of the Eighth and Fourteenth Amendments and Tennessee Constitution Article 1, § 16.
+The Chancery Court's finding that the public interest lies with a full resolution of Mr. West's claims was well-supported by the evidence.
+Owens, 241 S.W.3d at 496.